Updated December 23, 2018

 Did this article dispel any of the myths you had about a one level shower?
 Please comment or call one of the numbers below for additional input or a quote on products for a one level shower.
 I love hearing your comments and questions!

-Tags: accessible design, age in place, aging in place, ARC, CAPS, Certified Aging in Place, Cleveland bathroom remodeling, Cleveland roll in shower, curbless shower, doorless shower, National Association of Home Builders, one level shower, one level shower cleveland, one level shower Columbus, open shower, roll in shower, roll in showers, universal design, walk in shower, wet room, wet roomos
+Tags: accessible acrylic pan, accessible acrylic shower base, accessible design, age in place, aging in place, ARC, CAPS, Certified Aging in Place, Cleveland bathroom remodeling, Cleveland roll in shower, curbless shower, doorless shower, National Association of Home Builders, one level shower, one level shower cleveland, one level shower Columbus, open shower, roll in acrylic shower pan, roll in shower, roll in showers, universal design, walk in shower, wet room, wet roomos

 Trackback from your site.